adamjmarcon/Data_Projects_TripleTen/Superstore Returns/README.md

 Project Loom: https://www.loom.com/share/2826f4ea26f343d488135ad159fa567d?sid=adff12a8-2474-4559-904b-b5c49243d300

 Introduction:
--In this project we will determine the cause for the unusually high rate of return at the Superstore and how best to curtail this negative trend.
+- In this project we will determine the cause for the unusually high rate of return at the Superstore and how best to curtail this negative trend.

 Questions:
 - What is the root cause for the high Rate of Return?